AnushkaSaha25/PoLoN-Process/README.md

 # Poisson Log-Normal (PoLoN) Process for Non-Parametric Prediction of Count Data

 ### Overview
 Modeling datasets of integer counts is crucial in physics and other scientific disciplines, where measurements involve discrete, non-negative quantities.
 Traditional approaches such as Poisson regression often struggle to capture complex, non-linear relationships.

-The **Poisson Log-Normal (PoLoN) process** combines the flexibility of Gaussian Processes with the Poisson-lognormal distribution to accurately model integer count data.
+The **Poisson Log-Normal (PoLoN) process** combines the flexibility of Gaussian Processes with the Poisson-lognormal distribution to model integer count data accurately.

+This repository provides:
+- Core implementations of PoLoN for predicting expected counts and most probable outcomes.
+- A variant of the prediction function that incorporates **signal + background decomposition**, useful for applications like particle physics where separating signal from background noise is important.
-This repository contains the implementation, synthetic data experiments, and real-world applications (e.g., Higgs Boson signal analysis and bike rental prediction) for the PoLoN framework.
+- Synthetic experiments and real-world examples, such as Higgs Boson signal analysis and bike rental demand prediction.

 ---